samuel21119/minecraft-server-web-console/ReadMe.md

 # Minecraft server web console
-Run ans control your minecraft server in this web.
+Run and control your minecraft server in this web.

 ## Features
 1. Start/Stop minecraft server.